osc-delft/osc-delft.github.io/README.md

    > bundle install
    ```

 6. The previous command will install all dependencies except for the `libcurl` library.
-We will instal the library manually.
+We will install the library manually.
 Donwnload [curl for Windows](https://curl.haxx.se/windows/), choose a version that fits your OS.

 7. Unzip the file and look for the `libcurl.dll` file in the `.\bin` directory.
-If useing the *64-bit version*, the file is called `libcurl-x64.dll`, remane the file to `libcurl.dll`
+If using the *64-bit version*, the file is called `libcurl-x64.dll`, remane the file to `libcurl.dll`

-8. Copy the `libcurl.dll` file to `\bin` folter in the Ruby's root directory.
+8. Copy the `libcurl.dll` file to `\bin` folder in the Ruby's root directory.

 9. Compile and run the local server: